adityasasidhar/adityasasidhar/README.md

-- 🔭 I’m currently working on a Cybersecurity-based project
+- 🔭 I’m currently working on my personality(not that it needs any work)
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently pentesting
 - 💬 We can always have a long chat about Fighter jets, food, coding, and building projects
-- 🤫🧏 Pronouns: He/Him/dad/daddy
+- 🤫🧏 Pronouns: He/Him

 ---